Vancouver’s Presentation House keeps its edge in new Polygon Gallery

 "The dream was something like this," he says, standing in the gallery this week.
 "The level of artistry, and the professionalism, the quality that's in here right now speaks to the history of the institution."

 First Night at the Polygon Gallery is Oct.
 21. The gallery opens Nov.
-18 with the show North Vancouver.
+18 with the show N. Vancouver.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.